FinnStokes/doomtower/InputImplementation.md

 * Mouse: (Hiree Selected) Click on floor, either minimap or actual, to instruct Hiree to move to floor
 * Mouse: (Hiree Selected) Click on current floor to instruct Hiree to move to mouse position
 * Mouse: Click on Mad Scientist, Show speech bubble (shows what they want)
-* Mouse: Click on floor on miniMap to scroll to that floor

 Keyboard
 --------